-No, mortgage payment protection insurance (MPPI) does not include life insurance to cover death.
-The purpose of MPPI is to payout a monthly benefit in order help you to keep up to date with mortgage loan repayments should you have to cease working due to accident, sickness or unemployment (forced redundancy).
+The purpose of MPPI is to pay out a monthly benefit in order help you to keep up to date with mortgage loan repayments should you have to cease working due to accident, sickness or unemployment (forced redundancy).

 Mortgage life cover is particularly popular with couples taking out a joint mortgage as it prevents one partner being left with a potentially unmanageable debt should one partner pass away (with subsequent loss to family income).

-It also makes sense not only to cover the risk of death but also to consider adding critical illness cover to your life insurance plan.
-Including this option means that the mortgage could be repaid should either partner suffer a ‘critical illness’, with most plans covering around 35 serious illnesses and injuries (including cancers, heart attacks and strokes).
+It also makes sense not only to cover the risk of death but also to consider adding Critical Illness cCover to your life insurance plan.
+Including this option means that the mortgage could be repaid should either partner suffer a ‘critical illness’ as defined by the policy’s terms.